Mental health of Chinese students

+The mental health of Chinese students is comparatively lower than that of their counterparts in other countries, according to research of self-reported well-being, despite students from China scoring higher on international tests.
+Contributing factors to this poor mental health include a strong culture of academic achievement, the socio-economic importance of degrees from prestigious universities, competition for white-collar work, the unequal distribution of educational resources, and major income inequalities based on educational outcomes, with a poor social safety net for people who fail academically.
+These factors create immense social and psychological pressures on students to succeed within the educational system of China.

 Current situation

 Primary and high school students

 Adolescence is a critical phase for establishing psychological well-being.
 Adolescents facing mental health issues may encounter challenges in adulthood and are more likely to continue experiencing mental health difficulties as they mature.

 Recent social reforms and rapid economic development in China have significantly impacted the mental health of children and adolescents.
 This includes heightened social stress, increased labor migration, and shifts in family planning, which have altered traditional family structures and social support systems.
 Numerous studies have suggested that academic stressors, including academic workload, exam failures, interpersonal conflicts, and family financial issues, are the primary sources of stress in the daily lives of Chinese adolescents.

 Students encounter various academic demands in school, including exams, competition with peers, and meeting the expectations of teachers and parents, all of which contribute to academic stress.
 An empirical study using the Middle School Students' Academic Stressors Questionnaire (SSA) to explore academic stress among junior high school (seventh to ninth grade) students in Gansu found that stress often stems from parental and teacher expectations and peer competition; similar results have been observed among Chinese students in other regions such as Xinjiang.

 Financial stress and interpersonal stress were also found to have a correlation with Chinese adolescents' wellbeing.
 Despite that, academic pressure seems to be the predominant stressor.